Beaujolais France Travel Guide

 Plan routes due to infrequent bus services, especially for out-of-the-way villages or wineries.

-A rental car is often the most practical for maximum flexibility, especially for vineyard exploration.
+A hired car is often the most practical for maximum flexibility, especially for vineyard exploration.

-Use rail for longer distances, then switch to cycling, walking, or taxis for local exploration.
+Use rail for longer distances, then switch to cycling, walking, or taxis for checking out the surroundings.

 Regularly during the day, less frequent evenings/Sundays.